-Mrs. Frances Hampton Currey established this chair in memory of her late husband, who founded Equitable Securities Corporation in 1938 and served as its president until his death in 1952.
+Mrs. Frances Hampton Currey established these chairs in memory of herlate husband, who founded Equitable Securities Corporation in 1933 and served as its president until his death in 1952.
 Mr. Currey was active in the Vanderbilt Alumni Association and was a member of the Vanderbilt Board of Trust.

-THE BROWNLEE O. CURREY JR. CHAIRS
+BROWNLEE O. CURREY JR. CHAIR

-Currently held by:

-Bruce Barry, Brownlee O. Currey Jr. Chair, Professor of Management and Professor of Sociology
+Currently held by Bruce Barry, Professor of Management and Professor of Sociology